esquan/cse15l-lab-reports/lab1.md

 - cd
 - ls -lat
 - ls -a
-- ls <directory>, and <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, with abc being another person's username.
+- ls \<directory> where \<directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, with abc being another person's username
 - cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
-- cat /home/linux/ieng6/cs15lsp23/public/hello.txt \n\n
+- cat /home/linux/ieng6/cs15lsp23/public/hello.txt

-Finally, if you want to log out of the remote server, you can first use `C
+Finally, if you want to log out of the remote server, you can first use `Ctrl-D` and then run the command exit.